-This credit card debt reduction calculator uses multiple line credit approach, which is defined as cash advanced balance and the balance for purchases, both of which are charged at different interest rates (APR).
+This credit card debt reduction calculator uses multiple line credit approach, which is defined as cash advanced balance and the balance on card purchases, both of which are charged at different interest rates (APR).
 Calculator helps to solve for a minimum monthly payments as well as minimum plus interest payments with ability to include additional monthly amounts.
 It can also solve for a time to pay off, if making only a minimum payments.

 Below on this page we also describe the methods of calculating the interest and provide more details about how to calculate the minimum payment on the credit card.